 The convenience, versatility, and simplicity of a foam roller are astonishing.
 Almost any muscle group can be massaged and stretched.
 That includes the upper body and lower body muscles of the front and back.

-Foam rolling can yield pain relief to any part of the body, so should be used wherever relief is needed.
-In general, there are several problem spots common for all athletes that can provide great results.
+Foam rolling can yield pain relief to any part of the body, so it should be used wherever relief is needed.
+In general, there are several problem spots common for all athletes that some can get some great results from working the areas with a foam roller.

 Foam Rolling the Back